Pokémon Go: Gyms and Raids

-In May 2023, another new form of raid battle was introduced, named "Shadow Raids".
-Shadow Raids can be battled in person and remotely.
-They award the opportunity to capture a Shadow Pokémon after being defeated.
-During the battle, the Pokémon may become "enraged", increasing both its attack and defense, but can be reverted to normal using a "Purified Gem".
-Before May 2025, trainers could only battle Shadow Raids in person.
+In May 2023, a new type of raid battle called "Shadow Raids" was introduced.
+These raids can be fought either in person or remotely and offer the opportunity to capture a Shadow Pokémon after defeating it.
+During the battle, the Pokémon may become "enraged", boosting its attack and defense; however, this can be reversed using a "Purified Gem".
+Before May 2025, trainers could only take part in Shadow Raids in person.

+In February 2026, a new type of raid battle called "Super Mega Raids" was introduced.
+These raids differ from regular mega raids by having a new mechanic where every player needed a mega Pokemon to break the raid Pokemon's shield.
+These were introduced in 3 megas from "Pokemon Legends Z-A".

-Trainer Battles
+Trainer battles

-In December 2018, Niantic added player vs player (PvP) Trainer Battles.
-In January 2020, Niantic launched an online battle format, GO Battle League, which allows players to compete against other players worldwide.
-Unlike the Trainer Battles format introduced in 2018, GO Battle League physical proximity is not a requirement, including scanning a QR code on another's phone, being aware of their friend code, or any other real-world interactions between players.
-Instead, participating players are automatically paired by the game server by a variant of the Elo rating system.
+In December 2018, Niantic introduced player vs. player (PvP) Trainer Battles.
+In January 2020, Niantic launched the Go Battle League, an online battle format that allows players to compete globally.
+Unlike the Trainer Battles introduced in 2018, the Go Battle League does not require physical proximity or real-world interactions between players.
+The game server automatically matches participants using a variation of the Elo rating system.

-GO Battle League has players engage in a three-on-three battle with their Pokémon.
-Gameplay functions similarly to other in-game battle formats, with players tapping their screen repeatedly to use a Pokémon's "fast move".
-Once fast moves have been used enough times, players can use a Pokémon's "charged move" to attack the opponent, which the opponent may decide to block with "protect shields", which can be used a limited amount per battle.
-Players can switch their Pokémon to another member of their team of three during battle.
-Trainer Battles have three major formats.
-The Great League was the first of the three leagues' options to be introduced in the GO Battle League.
-The Great League only allows Pokémon with a combat power (CP) value of 1,500 or lower to participate.
-The Ultra League only allows Pokémon with a CP value of 2,500 or lower to participate.
-The Master League has no limit on the CP value of the Pokémon allowed to participate.
+Go Battle League features three-on-three Pokémon battles in which players use fast and charged moves to defeat their opponents.
+Players can also switch between Pokémon during battles and use Protect Shields to block attacks.
+The league offers three major formats: Great League (CP 1,500 or lower), Ultra League (CP 2,500 or lower), and Master League (no CP limit).

-The GO Battle League has been used in competitive Pokémon play.
-In October 2021, it was announced that Pokémon Go would be added during the 2022 World Championships.
-A qualification system titled the Pokémon Go Championship Series was announced.
-Any trainer who reached a certain threshold of the GO Battle League would qualify for the GO Championship Series.
-The top two players would be permitted to participate in the World Championships.
-Pokémon Go later returned in the 2023 and 2024 World Championships.
+The Go Battle League is a competitive feature in Pokémon Go.
+In October 2021, it was announced that Pokémon Go would be included in the 2022 World Championships.
+A qualification system called the Pokémon Go Championship Series was introduced.
+Trainers who reached a specific threshold in the Go Battle League qualified for the Championship Series.
+The top two players earned the opportunity to compete in the World Championships.
+Pokémon Go was also featured in the 2023 and 2024 World Championships.